 The basic concepts of riding a hunter/equitation course are introduced.
 Students begin to develop the correct hunt seat position and work on basic equitation skills, including the two-point and three-point position.
 Proper leg, seat, and hand position according to the United States Equestrian Federation (USEF) Rulebook is stressed.
-Students continue to improve control and develop style both on the flat and over low equitation and hunter courses set from 2' to 2'6".
+Students continue to improve control and develop style both on the flat and over low equitation and hunter courses set from 2' to 2'3".
+Lateral movements and flying lead changes may begin to be introduced.